shalini0517/Rails-with-React/README.md

 # Rails + React Integration

-A modern setup combining Rails with React using esbuild and Bootstrap.
+A modern setup combining Rails with React using esbuild and Bootstrap and tailwind css.

 Author : Shalini